Who can find a virtuous woman? for her price is far above rubies.

 You find this woman by counting friends and listening for praise.
 A gracious woman has many virtuous friends, and everyone admires her, especially those of noble character.
 She is highly esteemed by young and old alike; her reputation is flawless.
 In her presence, you feel comfortable and relaxed.
 You are honored by her agreeableness, gentleness, politeness, selflessness, sincerity, and warmth.
 You feel very secure, and your noble instincts of affection, chivalry, honor, and protection rise quickly in your heart.

 Third, the Bible exalts diligence (Pr 14:1; 31:13-29).
-A virtuous woman is very hard working.
+A virtuous woman works very hard.
 She does not seek leisure.
 Naps are only for necessity.
 She does not pace herself during a day.
 She despises shortcuts that sacrifice quality.
 She rises early and stays up late.
 She is prudent, confident, and foresightful.
 She is creative, ambitious, and persistent.
 She finishes every job; she delights in a job well done; and she always looks for more to do.
 She feels guilty on the phone or Internet.
 She tries to outwork her husband.
-She despises tea, window-shopping, watching television, or chatting with the neighbor.
+She avoids tea, window-shopping, watching television, or chatting with the neighbor.

-But if you humble yourself before the inspired wisdom of this proverb, you will enjoy 50 years of heaven on earth.
-The God that ordained marriage knows how marriage can be perfected; and He will bless you in your search, if you seek Him in the matter and follow the written instructions (Pr 18:22; 19:14; 31:30).
+But if you humble yourself before the inspired wisdom of this proverb, you will enjoy 50 years of joy on earth.
+The God that ordained marriage knows how marriage can be perfected.
+He will bless you in your search, if you seek Him in the matter and follow His written instructions (Pr 18:22; 19:14; 31:30).
 May God bless you to find a diamond!